Someone Saved My Life Tonight

 On a conventional path

-Many executives don’t burn out because they’re bad at their jobs, but because they’re good at living someone else’s version of success.
+Many executives don’t burn out because they’re bad at their jobs.
+Instead, they burn out because they’re good at living someone else’s version of success.

 “You nearly had your hooks in me."

-This is the voice of someone realising too late that compliance can feel like progress until it becomes captivity.
+This line captures the voice of someone realizing too late that compliance can feel like progress until it becomes captivity.

 The song captures a moment just before emotional collapse.
 Elton later spoke openly about how close he was to depression and self-destruction.